-John Skoyles is the Poetry Editor of Ploughshares and a Professor in the Writing, Literature and Publishing Department at Emerson College.
-He has published four books of poems, two books of nonfiction and recent autobiographical novel, A Movable Famine.
-His awards include two grants from the National Endowment for the Arts as well as fellowships from the New York and North Carolina Arts Councils.
-He has previously taught at Southern Methodist University, Sarah Lawrence College, and Warren Wilson College, where he directed the MFA program.
+John Skoyles is the Poetry Editor of Ploughshares.
+He has published six books of poems, and four of prose.
+His awards include two grants from the National Endowment for the Arts, as well as fellowships from the New York and North Carolina Arts Councils.
+He has previously taught at Southern Methodist University, Sarah Lawrence College, Emerson College and Warren Wilson College, where he directed the MFA program.
 He currently serves as a member of the Writing Committee of the Fine Arts Work Center in Provincetown.
-His New & Selected Poems is forthcoming in 2016.